DoTheEvo/ansible-arch/README.md

 It executes tasks from `playbooks` on machines listed in `inventory`.
 Open source, developed by Red Hat.
 Written and dependent on python.
 Uses YAML configuration files.
-Agent-less, controled machines need just ssh+python (linux) or winrm+powershell (windows).<br>
+Agent-less, controlled machines need just ssh+python (linux) or winrm+powershell (windows).<br>
 Praised for simplicity.

-For now this repo aims at just server deployment of arch.
+This repo aims to be easily customizable, playbooks being as simple as possible.
-Terminal stuff, no xorg.
+One should be able to look at them, see how stuff is done and make own changes.

 # How to execute

-install arch linux, log in to a non root account that can sudo
+install arch linux ([archinstall](https://github.com/archlinux/archinstall)), log in to a non root account that can sudo

 * install ansible and git<br>
   `sudo pacman -S ansible git`